mifi/lossless-cut/README.md

 - If any other problem, check [Known issues](#known-issues--limitations), or please search for existing issues before you file an issue here on GitHub.
 - If the app crashes immediately upon startup, check the permissions of your User and Temp folders, see [61](https://github.com/mifi/lossless-cut/issues/61).
 - How to uninstall LosslessCut on Windows?
 There is no installer.
 Just delete the EXE file or containing folder.
 User files will be stored in your [appData](https://www.electronjs.org/docs/api/app#appgetpathname) folder.
+- Completely white window when starting up?
+Try to run with `--disable-gpu` - See [781](https://github.com/mifi/lossless-cut/issues/781).

 If you have an issue you can check the developer tools for any errors or clues.
 Menu: `Tools` -> `Toggle Developer Tools`